How to Choose the Best Beta Readers for Your Book (and Avoid the Worst)

 Some people say they’ll read your writing but they never do, or they read it but never get back to you.
 Either way, these people aren’t helpful.
 They’re not contributing usable feedback to improve your writing.

-Cut these people out.
+Analyze how often these people follow through on their promise to help you and don’t be afraid to cut them out.
 You can’t say “I have 6 beta readers” if only 4 of them regularly review your work.
-This should seem obvious, but some writers fill a quota of x amount of beta readers and leave it at that, but they’re not getting a full return on their time and investment.
+This should seem obvious, but some writers fill a quota of x amount of beta readers and leave it at that, thinking they’ve got a solidly staffed team.
+However, if some of these beta readers are ghost readers, you’re not getting a full return on your time and investment.
+You’re sending your stories out into the world and getting absolutely nothing back.
 Stop wasting your time and cut these people out, even if you love them.

 The Backseat Writer

 “I think [famous author] would do it this way,” is their favorite thing to say.
 Sometimes it’s Rowling, sometimes it’s Tolkien or Bradbury or Vonnegut — maybe even Patterson, Grisham, or Nora Roberts — it doesn’t matter.
 These empty comparisons don’t help you.
-None of them matter.
-You are not these specific writers.
+None of them matter because you are not these writers.

-When they’re not trying to turn your book into their favorite author’s work, these people may try to turn your book into their own book, suggesting things that would make your story personally fulfilling for them but makes no sense in your narrative.
+When they’re not trying to turn your book into their favorite author’s work, these beta readers may try to turn your book into their own book, suggesting things that would make your story personally fulfilling for them but makes no sense in your narrative.

 When I say strangers, I mean strangers.
-Maybe this is because I am paranoid as hell that someone is going to steal my work, but I think this is the universal fear of all writers, which is why it makes sense not to trust your work to someone you’ve never met before, especially if you haven’t copyrighted it yet (we’ll get into copyrighting in a later blog post).
+Maybe I’m just paranoid that someone is going to steal my work, but I don’t think I’m the only one with this fear and I don’t think I’m completely unjustified in believing it happens.
+To me, it makes sense not to trust your work to someone you’ve never met before, especially if you haven’t copyrighted it yet (we’ll get into copyrighting in a later blog post).

 Don’t let strangers read your work even if you’re desperate.
-While it’s great to get beta readers outside your target audience, these people are strangers enough that you don’t know what books they normally read, if they read at all, or if their opinion can be trusted; you can’t consider them accurate feedback because they give no good data to work with.
+While it’s great to get beta readers outside your target audience, these people are strangers enough that you don’t know what books they normally read, if they read at all, or if their opinion can be trusted.
+Basically, you can’t consider them valuable sources of feedback because you have no good data to evaluate them with.
+Until you send them your writing, that is.